What is Articulation?

 The course outline of record serves as the basis for most articulation, although the agreement can sometimes be obtained through faculty-to-faculty dialogue and submission of supplemental materials such as syllabi, student portfolios, and other documentation.

-Learn what classes you need to take to meet both general education and major requirements at your intended transfer school.
+- Learn what classes to take to meet both general education and major requirements at the intended transfer school.

 ARTSYS is the University System of Maryland Articulation System that facilitates the "transfer of students from one institution of higher education to another."
 One of the components available in ARTSYS allows you to input transcript information from any Maryland community college, select a receiving institution and program of study, and receive an evaluation of how your Maryland community college credit could apply to the selected degree program.
 Although this is not an official evaluation, it can help you choose safe courses to take at another college until you are eligible for an official evaluation.